Poria Illit: History

+Landmarks

+Nearby is Ein Poria, a natural water spring overlooking the Sea of Galilee that has been developed by the KKL as a local recreation site.

 Health care

 The nearby Poriya Medical Center was founded in 1955, replacing the Schweitzer Memorial Hospital from Tiberias.
 The center incorporates a maternity hospital owned by the Scottish Church, previously also located in Tiberias.
 In 2005, the center was renamed for Prof. Baruch Padeh, former director-general of the Ministry of Health, who headed the hospital in 1974–1976.
 Located on Poriya Ridge above Tiberias, it serves the population of Tiberias, Golan Heights, Jordan Valley, Lower Galilee, among them many kibbutzim and moshavim.
 In 2022 it was again rebranded as the Tzafon Medical Center (Northern Medical Center).